-Are you a new or established Realtor that’s trying to freshen up your digital real estate marketing efforts with an updated website?
+Are you a new or established Realtor that’s trying to freshen up your digital real estate marketing efforts with a new or updated website?
 Do you need a marketing hub that you own to consolidate your client relationships from rented channels like Facebook, Instagram, email, etc.?

-According to the National Association of Realtors 2019 Report, 44% of home buyers look online for properties as their first step, and the number has only increased from there.
-You could be losing out on a large percentage of leads if your website is out-of-date.
+According to the National Association of Realtors 2019 Report, 44% of home buyers look online for properties as their first step, and that number has plans on increasing from there.
+You could be losing out on a large percentage of leads if you don’t have a website or even if your website is out-of-date.

 1. Responsive Web Design

 Responsive web design means that your real estate site works great on devices of all kinds, from large computer monitors to small smartphones.
-If your website doesn’t have a responsive web design, users will struggle to use it on different screens.
+If your website doesn’t have a responsive web design, the home buyer will struggle to use it on different screens.

 For instance, smartphone users will need to pinch their screen to zoom in and out to click on buttons or read certain portions of your website.
 They may need to scroll horizontally and will miss elements of your website that aren’t visible.